ALL STAR GAME: 2002

 It took a few years before the Brewers had a winning season in their new ballpark, but they finally established themselves as a competitive force in the National League.
 They even won the NL wild card slot in 2008, but advanced no farther in the playoffs.
 One very positive sign is that attendance has climbed steadily, currently averaging in the mid-30,000 range, and for the past four years has ranked eighth or higher among all National League clubs.
 Milwaukeeans were rightly proud to host the All Star Game in 2002 -- the first time since 1975 -- and expectations were high.
 The gala event was spoiled, nonetheless, when Commissioner Selig declared the game over even though the score was tied, because both teams ran out of pitchers in the extra innings.
 To rectify that monumental goof, MLB officials changed the rules so that the winning league's team got home field advantage in the World Series, making sure that the 2003 All Star Game counted.
 At least something good came of that.

 Prior to the 2006 season, the right field fence was moved in several feet to create a new picnic area, taking the place of a manual out-of-town scoreboard.
 There was some confusion over the distance to the right field corner, which according to Phil Lowry was 355 feet originally, but a first-hand source affirms that it has been 345 feet all along.
 That scoreboard was positioned diagonally, connecting the bullpen to the foul pole.
 Another recent change was the addition of the Harley-Davidson deck behind the bullpen in left-center field.
 Milwaukee is the corporate headquarters for the esteemed motorcycle manufacturer.
 The Brewers have had a fair amount of success in recent years, getting a wild card berth in 2008 and winning the NL Central Division in both 2011 and 2018.
-In the first two cases the lost to the eventual World Series champions: the Philadelphia Phillies and the St. Louis Cardinals.
-They are currently in a showdown with the L.A.
-Dodgers in the 2018 NLCS...
+They lost to the L.A.
+Dodgers in the 2018 NLCS, and to the Washington Nationals in the 2019 NL Wild Card Game.
+In three of those four cases they lost to the eventual World Series champions: the Philadelphia Phillies (2008), the St. Louis Cardinals (2011), and the Washington Nationals (2019).

 SOURCES: Lowry (2006), Pastier (2007), Washington Post (Jan.
 16, 2002); Street & Smith's 2003 Baseball; www.jsonline.com; www.wikipedia.org